 In the main pane of the Solution Explorer is the list of files that make up your site.
 At the top is the root, generally in C:\websites\MyWebSiteName.
-In the case of WroxUnited we have used C:\ BegASPNET2\WroxUnited.
+In the case of WroxUnitedCS, C:\BegASPNET2\WroxUnitedCS is used.
 The files are displayed in their subfolders.
 Using the same techniques as Windows Explorer, you can expand, collapse, cut, copy, and paste files among folders.
-Solution Explorer recognizes the implied link between an .ASPX file and its .ASPX.VB or .ASPX.CS file (more on these in Chapters 6 and 9).
-If you copy the .ASPX file the code file will move with it.
+Solution Explorer recognizes the implied link between an .aspx file and its .aspx.cs file (more on these in Chapters 6 and 9).
+If you copy the .aspx file, the code file moves with it.

 You can also right-click a folder and select Add Existing Item.
-The resulting dialog box allows you to navigate anywhere on your computer and network (including FTP sites) to bring in files.
-For example, when you begin to build your project there are times you will be asked to use an image or text file from this book's download at www.wrox.com.
+The resulting dialog box enables you to navigate anywhere on your computer and network (including FTP sites) to bring in files.
+For example, when you begin to build your project, there are times you are asked to use an image or text file from this book's download at www.wrox.com.
 You can use Solution Explorer to add the item to your web site from your download folder.

-ASP.NET 2.0 sites do not contain, during development, a special system of file registration.
+During development, ASP.NET 2.0 sites do not contain a special system of file registration.
 The files, including ASPX pages, code files, data files, and images are all contained in a normal Windows folder and subfolder structure.
 If you do not have VWD open, you can cut, copy, and paste your site files directly from Windows Explorer.

 The Solution Explorer, like the Toolbar, Data Explorer, and Properties window discussed in the next section, can be placed on the page in one of two modes: floating or dockable.
 Floating allows the window to be placed anywhere on the screen, similar to a normal window of a base size (not maximized).
-Dockable will automatically place the window in one of five locations: top, bottom, left, right, or stacked on another window.
-Change the mode by selecting one of the windows, and click through Window r >Floating or dockable in the menu.
-In dockable mode you will see, when you drag the window's title bar, some translucent positioners (see Figure 1-3).
-Drag the title bar onto one of these positioners, and the window will automatically size and place itself in the correct dock.
+The dockable mode automatically places the window in one of five locations: top, bottom, left, right, or stacked on another window.
+Change the mode by selecting one of the windows, and click through Windowt>Floating or dockable in the menu.
+In dockable mode you will see some translucent positioners when you drag the window's title bar, (see Figure 1-3).
+Drag the title bar onto one of these positioners, and the window automatically sizes and places itself in the correct dock.